 Narcissism, as a noun describing a personality trait one can have, is a word used to describe a set of toxic or unhealthy behaviors that people of a certain character type all seem to have.
 The DSM version circa the turn of the century actually shifted significantly when folks in the Mental Health field started to recognize a vector of people whose life trajectories revealed not only were their personality types aggressive and maniacally egocentric but they were — above all else — predictable.

 People with Narcissistic Personality Disorders are very different from your run of the mill narcissists (with a lower-case “n”).
-People with NPD (or “Narcissistic Personality Disorder”) are very self-centered by both nature and [most often times] nurture.]
+Those with NPD (or “Narcissistic Personality Disorder”) are very self-centered by both nature and [most often times] nurture.]

 The DSM version 5 discusses NPD and points out that no two people with Cluster B personality disorders like Narcissism are the same.
 Narcissists (as in the “capital N” variety) truly have some unique characteristics that people who are narcissistic because of religious upbringing or environmental influences simply don’t have in any way.